-- Clean, wash and trim (remove the stalk) the Colocassia leaves using sharp scissors.
+- Clean, wash and trim (remove the stalk) the Colocasia leaves using sharp scissors.

-- In a bowl add besan, salt, red chili powder, coriander powder, turmeric powder, tamarind pulp, soda bicarbonate, green chilies, ginger, onion, asafoetida, half of the sesame seeds, sugar and one tablespoon oil.
+- In a bowl add besan, salt, red chilli powder, coriander powder, turmeric powder, tamarind pulp, soda bicarbonate, green chillies, ginger, onion, asafoetida, half of the sesame seeds, sugar and one tablespoon oil.

 - Add little water and mix well to form a thick batter.